 "If momma ain't happy, nobody's happy."

-Our motto brought us to where we are today.
+Our motto got us to where we are today.
 We currently have 89 seasonal sites, 56 water/electric camp sites, 13 tent sites, and 3 Amish-built cabins.
-Harvest Farm Campground Resort continues to grow and cater to individuals and families who dig camping in style- out in the country.
+Harvest Farm Campground Resort continues to grow and cater to individuals and families who dig camping in style but out in the country.
 Located high on the bluffs of the Upper Iowa River, the campground is virtually bug-free by design.
 We take pride in our 54 acres of meticulously manicured lawns, ceramic tile shower houses, full convenience store, and our 5-star staff.
 There's truly an amazing escape for every camper.
-Here's how we got there:
+It all started…

 Dave began to transform the family dairy farm into a family campground.
 The Ferrie family had been camping for many years.
 So Dave, Campground Manager Extraordinaire, was determined to add all the things they loved about other campgrounds they visited, and nothing they didn't.
 That's why: